jobcloud/Sylius/docs/book/orders/taxation.rst

    $this->container->get('sylius.repository.tax_category')->add($taxCategory);

-Since now you will have a new TaxCategory available.
+Now you will have a new TaxCategory available.

 How to set a TaxCategory on a ProductVariant?
 '''''''''''''''''''''''''''''''''''''''''''''